Words With The Root Word Pseudo

 The scientific method is a systematic approach to acquiring knowledge that involves formulating hypotheses, conducting experiments, and analyzing data.
 Understanding the scientific method is essential for evaluating scientific claims and distinguishing between genuine science and pseudoscience.

 When evaluating a scientific claim, ask yourself: Was the study conducted using the scientific method?
-Was the sample size large enough to draw meaningful conclusions?
+So naturally, was the sample size large enough to draw meaningful conclusions?
 Were there any controls in place to minimize bias?
 Have the results been replicated by other researchers?
 By asking these questions, you can begin to assess the validity of the claim and determine whether it is based on sound scientific evidence.

 Seek Diverse Perspectives